 Indicative of the gamebook series’ ability to surpass the confines of traditional fantasy tropes, Neil Rennison, Creative Director of Tin Man Games (publishers of digital versions and innovative re-imaginings of Fighting Fantasy and other gamebooks) nominates Fighting Fantasy’s earliest horror foray as his standout.
 “My favourite Fighting Fantasy book was probably House of Hell, written by Steve Jackson.
 Not the best designed gamebook by any means, but it struck a chord with a young me at a time when I was the only one in our house that could use our newly purchased VHS recorder.
 I used to set up the timer to record all the late night horror films, unbeknownst to my mum.
 I became quiet obsessed with Hammer Horror films in particular.
 The tone and set-up of House of Hell is pure Hammer, having you stranded in the middle of the night in a spooky, stately home.
 Many of the encounters are very reminiscent of 1960/70s British horror films with vampires, sacrificial altars and a strange host with unusual wine.
 I remember owning the edition with the illustration of a half-naked woman in it, which was removed in later editions for obvious reasons.
 Fans will be happy to know that we [Tin Man Games] included it again in the app version, some years later.”

 Far from being relegated to cobweb-filled boxes of musty books stashed in the attic and the now-blurry-Kodachrome realms of 1980s nostalgia, Fighting Fantasy continues to thrive.
-As part of Fighting Fantasy’s 35th anniversary celebrations, 2017 will see the publication of a three-part comic adaptation of Ian Livingstone’s Freeway Fighter (written by Andi Ewington and illustrated by Simon Coleby), a vibrant new digital tabletop roleplaying game version of The Warlock of Firetop Mountain, plus the manifestation of an all-new Fighting Fantasy gamebook written by Ian Livingstone.
+As part of Fighting Fantasy’s 35th anniversary celebrations, 2017 will see the publication of a four-part comic adaptation of Ian Livingstone’s Freeway Fighter (written by Andi Ewington and illustrated by Simon Coleby), a vibrant new digital tabletop roleplaying game version of The Warlock of Firetop Mountain, plus the manifestation of an all-new Fighting Fantasy gamebook written by Ian Livingstone.

 GS Blogger: Paul Hardacre